simpleanalytics/docs/_docs/10_general/10_what-we-collect.md

 > We **do collect and store** user agents for a maximum of **90 days**

 We detect and exclude bots and spiders based on the visitor's User Agent.
-We **don't** use User Agents for fingerprinting, only for counting **operating systems, device sizes, and browsers** in your dashboard.
+We **don't** use User Agents for fingerprinting, only for counting **operating systems, device types, and browsers** in your dashboard.
 We don't believe this data is useful for any other function, but we keep it in our logs (not database) for a maximum of 90 days.
 When an incoming request fails for some reason, we store the request body in our logs, which includes a User Agent.
 After 90 days, these logs are deleted.

 <blockquote class="note">
   <p>Update: Jan 14, 2019.
 Previously, we didn't store the User Agents, but now we save failed requests to our logs, so we added this as a clarification to the paragraph above.</p>